 In Instance 2, the Duration field of the first DMG Sensing Request frame is set based on the Sounding Duration 1a, Report Duration 1a, Sounding Duration 1b, and Report Duration 1b delivered in the DMG Sensing Response frames in the Instance 1.
-The measurement in Monostatic PPDUs covers the number of transmit AWV indicated by the Number TX Beams in Instance field and the times of repetition indicated by the Repeat in Instance field in the TDD Beamforming Information field of the DMG Sensing Request frame of the Instance 1.
+The measurement in Monostatic PPDUs covers the number of transmit AWV indicated by the Num of TX Beams in Instance field and the times of repetition indicated by the Num of Repeat in Instance field in the TDD Beamforming Information field of the DMG Sensing Request frame of the Instance 1.
 The time of the transmission of the Monostatic PPDUs of STA A including the SBIFS is equal to the Sounding Duration 1a and the Monostatic PPDUs of STA B including the SBIFS is equal to the Sounding Duration 1b.
 The time of the transmission of the DMG Sensing Measurement Report frame of STA A is equal to the Report Duration 1a and the DMG Sensing Measurement Report frame of STA B is equal to the Report Duration 1b.

 11.21.20.6.2c Parallel Instance